Convert QuickTime MOV to MP4 — Free, No Upload, Plays Everywhere

-MOV is Apple's QuickTime format — native on Mac and iPhone, but often won't play on Windows, Android, or web browsers without extra codecs.
-Converting to MP4 (H.264) gives you universal compatibility instantly.
-Works for iPhone footage, GoPro recordings, and Mac screen captures.
+QuickTime MOV files — recorded by iPhone, iPad, Mac, and GoPro — often won't play on Windows, Android, or web browsers without Apple codecs.
+Converting your Apple QuickTime video to MP4 (H.264) gives you universal compatibility instantly.
+Works for iPhone footage, GoPro recordings, Mac screen captures, and all Apple video files.

 How to Convert MOV to MP4